 - Go to americanexpress.com

 - Select “View All Personal Charge & Credit Cards”

 If it doesn’t work for you, try it on a friend’s computer.
-And if that doesn’t work and you still want the card, consider using my referral link for the 25,000 point offer.

 I was instantly approved and received an instant credit card number.
 My mom was ordering a new MacBook Pro that week so I asked if I could use my card to place the order.
-With Apple Care and few other add-ons, I met the $3,000 spending requirement in record speed!
+With Apple Care and a few other add-ons, I met the $3,000 spending requirement in record speed!